Abelink23/pyIACOB/README.md

   - tables/
   - tmp/

-3. The file snr_gaps.txt needed in the spec.py should be located under lists/
+3. The file snr_gaps.txt needed in spec.py should be placed under lists/

-NOTE: For the actual models needed in models.py to work,
+NOTE: For the actual models needed in models.py to work, drop me an email and
-      drop me an email and I will send you the needed files (~700mb)
+      I will send you the needed files (~700mb).

+      If you plan to use spectra in ascii format, you will need to put this files inside *data*/ASCII/

 # Overview of the modules: